aharrisonwatt/Session_Finder/docs/api-endpoints.md

 - A happening's tags will be included in the note show template
 - `GET /api/tags`
-- `POST /api/notes/:note_id/tags`: add tag to happening by name
+- `POST /api/tags`: add tag to happening (include happening in params)
-- `DELETE /api/notes/:note_id/tags/:tag_name`: remove tag from happening by name
+- `DELETE /api/tags`: remove tag from happening name